Designing with Purpose: Leveraging the Single Responsibility Principle for Better Software Architecture

 Enhanced Readability and Maintainability

 Adhering to SRP results in smaller, focused classes or modules, making the codebase easier to understand and modify.
-When each component has a clear and distinct purpose, developers can navigate the codebase more efficiently.
+When each component has a clear and distinct purpose, developers can move through the codebase more efficiently.

 Improved Testability